ESC-30142 - Professional Environmental Field Skills

 Aims

-There will be a particular focus on animals, plants and habitats protected under UK legislation.
-The primary aim of this module is to provide students with the opportunity to obtain specialist plant and animal identification skills.
-These specialist skills will be underpinned by a general taxonomic understanding of the diagnostic differences between the major plant and animal phyla.
+The module places particular emphasis on species and habitats protected under UK legislation.
+Its primary aim is to develop specialist plant and animal identification skills, underpinned by a strong taxonomic understanding of the adapted characteristics that distinguish major plant and animal groups.

 Intended Learning Outcomes

-Deploy taxonomic knowledge to distinguish between different plant and animal phyla.: 1,3
+accurately apply taxonomic knowledge to distinguish between animal taxa.: 1

 Study hours